 v.
 Sanitation and Conservancy vi.
 Encroachments

-9. The effective delivery of All of these functions and responsibilities directly influence the quality of life of the people and helps in improving the Human Development Index (HDI).
+- The effective delivery of All of these functions and responsibilities directly influences the quality of life of the people and helps in improving the Human Development Index (HDI).
 Therefore, each Gram Panchayat shall prepare a perspective plan for the next four to five years

-10. Resources for Gram Panchayat Development Plan Several financial resources available for preparation of Gram Panchayat Development Plan.
-Gram Panchayats empowered to levy, collect and spend different types taxes and Non- taxes for discharging its functions under the Panchayat Raj Act.
+- Resources for Gram Panchayat Development Plan Several financial resources available for the preparation of the Gram Panchayat Development Plan.
+Gram Panchayats empowered to levy, collect and spend different types of taxes and Non- taxes for discharging its functions under the Panchayat Raj Act.
 Several State and central grants released under Central and State Schemes.
-Many department implement development programmes at the Gram Panchayat level.
-These are broadly indicated below
+Many departments implement development programs at the Gram Panchayat level.
+These are broadly indicated below.

 i.
 Own Source Resources